playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 ## Angular

-Angular, being an "everything, including the kitchen sink" framework has an official solution to the bundling solution.
+Angular, being an "everything, including the kitchen sink" framework, has an official solution to the bundling solution.

 This solution can be found in the shape of [the Angular CLI](https://angular.io/cli), which uses [Vite](https://vitejs.dev/) (and Vite's dependency, [ESBuild](https://esbuild.github.io/)) under-the-hood.